 Apparatus is the second largest capital item.
 The expected service life of fire engines is 20 years.
 Two Type-I fire engines were replaced in 2006.
 The engines replaced had over 20 years of service logged.
 The 1973 ladder truck was replaced in 2004 with over 30 years of service.
 A new Type-III Brush Engine was scheduled for purchase in fiscal year 2010.
-The purchase was not made and has been changed to a type-I engine for fiscal year 2011.
+The purchase was not made and was changed to a Type-I engine for fiscal year 2011, which was delivered in March of 2011.

 Emergency Medical Service Alarms account for approximately 75% of our emergency responses.
 In 2007, the Fire District received a \$97,000 grant from Harrah's/Harvey's Casino to replace all of our cardiac monitor/defibrillators, and Automatic External Defibrillators.
 The new monitors have 12 lead monitoring capability, end tidal CO2 monitoring, capnography, and automatic blood pressure monitoring.
 The service life of our ambulances has been greatly increased by replacing the chassis and rotating each ambulance through the "reserve" position.
-We will begin the fleet refurbishment process as the chassis reach their service life mileage goal of 90,000 miles.
+We have refurbished two Ambulances during FY10 and FY11 and have scheduled to complete the third ambulance in FY12.
+In 2010, the Fire District was able to purchase two Zoll Auto-Pulse CPR units at a 50% savings.
+These units were scheduled to be purchased in FY 12.

 The Water Rescue Program has blossomed over the years from humble beginnings.
 We have become an integral resource for rescue on Lake Tahoe.
 We are currently equipped with state of the art equipment.
 Marine-4 will respond from Station #4 in the off-season and is one of the only water rescue services available 24/7.
-Marine-4 has been pre-deployed at Bitler's for the boating season, when access to launch ramps may cause a delayed response.
+Marine-4 has been predeployed at Bitler's for the boating season, when access to launch ramps may cause a delayed response.
 Two personal watercrafts and a trailer have been acquired through the grant process.
 These units are responded from Station #3.